By Sara Toth and Amanda Yeager, firstname.lastname@example.org, email@example.com

 And storming it was — much of Howard County shut down Jan.
 21, as the region braced for the second round of a "polar vortex," ushered in by what Triple A warned could be the worst storm in three years.

 The first flakes started to fall early Tuesday, with snow accumulating on roads a little before 10 a.m.
-The heaviest snows was expected during midday and the afternoon, snarling evening rush hour traffic.
+The heaviest snows were expected during midday and the afternoon, snarling evening rush hour traffic.

 Temperatures were set to dip into the teens and single digits early Wednesday morning in the wake of a front that was expected to bring six to 10 inches of snow to the county, according to the National Weather Service.
 Howard County was under a winter storm warning for much of Tuesday, followed by a wind-chill advisory through Wednesday.